-Picking up a a great fairway wood is important for it’s the most important golf club in a golfer’s arsenal.
-Fairway Woods have been quite popular but since the introduction of hybrid clubs, the usage has been on decline.
-Often used in the Fairways as an alternative to drivers or long irons. fairway woods are also refereed to as a 3 wood or a 4 wood.
+Picking up a great fairway wood is important for it’s the most important golf club in a golfer’s arsenal.
+Fairway Woods have been quite popular but since the introduction of hybrid clubs, the usage has been on the decline.
+Often used in the Fairways as an alternative to drivers or long irons. fairway woods are also referred to as a 3 wood or a 4 wood.

 The woods get their name from the fact that their club heads used to be made from wood, but in more modern times they have been replaced with lightweight metals like graphite used in drivers.
 The main difference between a fairway wood and a driver is the decreased height of the shaft and the smaller head of the driver.